guildai/guildai/guild/tests/guildfiles.md

 In this case the `expert` model included all of the `common` flag definitions without redefining any.

-The `intro` model also includes `common` flags but redefines the value of one flag and adds another:

-    >>> flagdefs(gf.models["intro"].flags)
-    [('batch-size', 'Number of images per batch', 100), ('epochs', 'Number of epochs to train', 10), ('learning-rate', 'Learning rate for training', 0.001)]

-Note that while the value for `epochs` is redefined, the original flag description is not.

 The third set of flags defined in the guildfile is associated with the `evaluate` operation of the `intro` model.